 Heinrich Band did not make the bandoneon himself.
 He designed it and ordered its production from Carl F. Zimmerman.

 Alfred Band, the first son of Heinrich and Johana, wrote one of the first books related to bandoneon, with all the mayor and minor scales.
 Ernst Louis Arnold, who bought Zimmerman’s factory, will became the most prominent bandoneon producer.

 His son, Alfred Arnold, who worked in the factory from his childhood, will eventually devise a bandoneon of 71 buttons of two notes each.
-His version, called “AA”, will become the preferred one by the Argentine tango musicians.
+His version, called “AA”, will become the preferred one by the Argentine Tango musicians.

 The first bandoneon player ever mentioned in Buenos Aires was Tomas Moore, “el inglés” (the English man), although some said he was Irish, who brought this instrument to Argentina in 1870.